-Lydia raises another $86 million to build European financial super app – TechCrunch
+Lydia raises another $86 million to build a European financial super app – TechCrunch

 While Lydia wouldn’t discuss the valuation of the round, its co-founder and CEO gave me a hint.
 “The value of the company has really significantly increased between the two parts of the B round,” he told me.

-Interestingly, Amit Jhawar is heading this investment for Accel.
+Interestingly, Amit Jhawar is heading this investment for Accel .
 He joined Accel as a venture partner in July and he’s going to join Lydia’s board of directors.

 Jhawar joined payments company Braintree in 2011 as COO and CFO.
 Shortly after, Braintree acquired peer-to-peer payment app Venmo.
 “When we acquired Venmo it was only 15 people.
 They had just released their mobile app in April of 2012,” Jhawar told me in a phone interview.